binaryaaron/weightlifting-is-fun/weightlifting.md

 <img src="figure/minimal-generalPl.png" title="plot of chunk generalPl" alt="plot of chunk generalPl" style="display: block; margin: auto;" />

 This next two plots are similar.
 Both show a similar thing - boxplots of weight moved or liftratio broken up by yearly quarter to show how they have changed over time.
 The red diamond denotes the highest value for the quarter and it's interesting to see some are considered outliers for that time period.
 The black line connects the mean value over time (the line in the boxes denotes the median).
-As i started maxout out more regularly over the last 9 months or so and stopped sets that had high volume (no more Crossfit for me) i have had more accurate numbers, perhpas.
+As I started maxing out my lifts more regularly over the last 9 months and stopped doing sets that had high volume (no more Crossfit for me) I have had more accurate numbers, perhpas.

 ```r